BenOvermyer/benovermyer.com/content/post/2018/year-in-review-2018.md

 Finally, I started to really put normal effort into Silver Gryphon Games again.
 I've been blogging there regularly and working on multiple new books for the company.

-Tomorrow, I'll write about my goals for 2019 and where I want to be at the end of that year.